codemod-com/docs/blog/2023-9-25dream-migration/index.md

 After running Next.js's generically applicable codemods, you may end up with many repetitive code blocks that you might want to abstract away.
 Or, your team may have specific best practices to enforce that differ from the output of generic codemods.

 For such use cases, you can use [Codemod Studio](https://codemod.studio/) to create a separate set of cleanup codemods.
-You can [start your codemod creation journey](https://docs.intuita.io/docs/codemod-studio/quickstart) from Codemod Studio or your local machine with just one CLI command: `intuita learn`.
+You can [start your codemod creation journey](https://docs.codemod.com/docs/codemod-studio/quickstart) from Codemod Studio or your local machine with just one CLI command: `intuita learn`.

 Follow these few steps:

 **One-time prerequisite**

-1. Install **Intuita CLI**: `npm i -g intuita`
+1. Install **Codemod CLI**: `npm i -g intuita`
-2. Install the **Intuita [extension](https://marketplace.visualstudio.com/items?itemName=Intuita.intuita-vscode-extension)**.
+2. Install the **Codemod [extension](https://marketplace.visualstudio.com/items?itemName=Intuita.intuita-vscode-extension)**.
 While it is not required for `intuita learn`, it provides the best developer experience once the codemod is ready.
 3. Sign in to **Codemod Studio**.
 Although you can use Codemod Studio anonymously without signing in, you must be logged in to use its AI assistant, ModGPT.

 **Cleanup codemods or day-to-day large-scale changes**